nicolasrouge/tdd-bank-account-kata/README.md

 - Mocking or Fakes (for Unit Tests)
 - Tasks / Asynchronous operations
 - Implementing persistence
-- Creating RESTful API endpoints
+- Creating RESTful API endpoints and Services
 - Authentication & Authorization
 - Event-Driven Architecture (integration with other services)
 - Dockerization & Microservices (depends on the context)